yodak025/Rustic_Pac-Man/UI_ARCHITECTURE.md

 ### Known Gaps
 - **Testing strategy**: Recommended but not implemented (unit/integration/E2E tests)
 - **Accessibility**: ARIA labels and keyboard navigation not systematically applied
-- **Internationalization**: No i18n support, all text is hardcoded in Spanish
+- **Internationalization**: No i18n support, all text is hardcoded in English
 - **Performance optimization**: React.memo, lazy loading not applied
 - **Error boundaries**: No error boundary components implemented